Oil and Gas Extraction

 - NEW Prevention of Fatalities from Ignition of Vapors by Mobile Engines and Auxiliary Motors.
 OSHA and National STEPS Network and NIOSH Alliance, (June 2017).
 A hazard alert on how to prevent fires and explosions caused by ignition of vapors by motorized equipment during drilling, servicing, and production operations.

 - Health and Safety Risks for Workers Involved in Manual Tank Gauging and Sampling at Oil and Gas Extraction Sites.
 NIOSH-OSHA Hazard Alert, (February 2016).

 - Tank Hazard Alert.
-(May 2015).
-Through the OSHA and National STEPS Network and NIOSH Alliance, the organizations developed a hazard alert focusing on how to recognize and avoid hazards while opening thief hatches of chemical storage tanks.
+OSHA and National STEPS Network and NIOSH Alliance, (May 2015).
+A hazard alert focusing on how to recognize and avoid hazards while opening thief hatches of chemical storage tanks.

 - Oil and Gas Well Drilling and Servicing.
 OSHA eTool.
 Contains an illustrated guide describing potential hazards and their possible solutions, developed jointly by OSHA and the industry.

 - Worker Exposure to Silica During Hydraulic Fracturing.
 OSHA-NIOSH Hazard Alert, (June 2012).
 Describes silica hazards identified during NIOSH field studies, and provides information on identifying and controlling silica overexposure.